andre-gonzalez/ansible/to-do.md

+1. Change processor definition from variable to tag
 1. Finish writing Ubuntu versions for the packages
 2. Recompile st with emoji support see: https://www.youtube.com/watch?v=aoZ3NuEKFF0 and https://github.com/LukeSmithxyz/LARBS/issues/119
 3. Configure LSP in neovim